JoomlaGov Shows You All Government Websites Using Joomla

 We have also co-organized nine JoomlaDay’s in South Africa.
 Over the years we have worked with several well-known content management systems, including some obscure ones.

-JoomlaGov has one aim: to provide a platform to showcase all websites which were built for Government entities.
+JoomlaGov has one aim: to provide a platform showcasing all websites built for Government entities.

 How do you collect all the data?

-Once we had this data, a script was written to parse the CSV file and visit each site to take a screenshot in a set resolution.
+Once we had this data, we wrote a script to parse the CSV file and visit each site to take a screenshot in a set resolution.
 The script then cropped all the images to the same size and renamed them appropriately.
 This automation took roughly 15 hours.

-Once all the items were in we had to manually move them around on the map.
+We had to manually move the items around on the map once they were all in.
 To increase the speed of the map (initially loading at 50 seconds) we introduced caching, this greatly improved performance.
-On top of this the CSS is combined and minified.
-The main map file was reduced from 23,000 lines of code to 4 lines of code.
+In addition to that, we combined and minified the CSS.
+We managed to reduce the main map file from 23,000 lines of code to just 4 lines of code.

 Did you learn anything from looking through all the sites and data?